- 1.What is menu pricing?

 Seeing an expensive dish of sea bass seasoned with different herbs and spices and marinated in a fancy sauce – all for $25 – can have quite a powerful impact on the customer.

-He’ll actually be inclined to choose some of your other, cheaper dishes, because he’ll get a better value for his money.
-Or to put it informally – he’ll feel that he’ll get more bling for less cha-ching.
+They’ll actually be inclined to choose some of your other, cheaper dishes because they’ll get a better value for their money.
+Or to put it informally – they’ll feel that they’ll get more bling for less cha-ching.

 And who doesn’t like a great deal?